warrench/dysart/README.md

 very reliable.
 It might cause code regression, and I wouldn't trust it in a life-or-death situation.

+* To make Labber's python API available to DySART, run `$ . config labber path/to/Labber` in the top-level directory.
+Caution: bad things _could_ happen if you run this from another working directory.
+This feature can also be used to update the location of a Labber installation that has been moved, to switch to a new Labber installation.

 * To perform a hard reset, run `$ . config clean`.
 This turns everything off, clears the database and uninstalls the python environment.
 Note that this feature is not strictly safe: if your working directory has similarly named